CSCfi/csc-user-guide/docs/apps/gromacs.md

     |2023.2   |`gromacs/2023.2`<br>`gromacs/2023.2-gpu`|GPU-enabled module available
     |2023.3   |`gromacs/2023.3`<br>`gromacs/2023.3-gpu`|GPU-enabled module available

-    [^1]: This module is unvalidated, unmaintained and unsupported by the Gromacs team.
+    [^1]: This module is unvalidated, unmaintained and unsupported by the GROMACS team.
 Use at your own risk!

 - Puhti and Mahti have also `gromacs-env/<year>` modules for loading the recommended latest minor version from each year (replace `<year>` accordingly).